 What is the most important information I should know about PALYNZIQ?

-PALYNZIQ can cause a severe allergic reaction (anaphylaxis) that may be life threatening and can happen any time during treatment with PALYNZIQ.
+PALYNZIQ can cause a severe allergic reaction (anaphylaxis) that may be life–threatening and may happen any time during treatment.
+Severe allergic reactions are a serious and common side effect of PALYNZIQ.

-PALYNZIQ REMS: PALYNZIQ is available only through a restricted program called the PALYNZIQ REMS (Risk Evaluation and Mitigation Strategy).
-Talk to your healthcare provider about the PALYNZIQ REMS and how to enroll.
+PALYNZIQ REMS: PALYNZIQ is only available through a restricted program called the PALYNZIQ REMS (Risk Evaluation and Mitigation Strategy).
+Before you can receive PALYNZIQ, you must:

 What should I tell my healthcare provider BEFORE starting PALYNZIQ?